stamat/poops/example/src/markup/changelog/jsonld-geo.md

 ---
 layout: post
-title: v1.6.0 — SEO metadata, breadcrumbs and auto feeds
+title: v1.6.0 — SEO metadata, breadcrumbs, feeds and llms.txt
 date: 2026-07-26
-description: Zero-config SEO in one release — og and jsonld filters emit page metadata and structured data from front matter, nested pages auto-get breadcrumbs (a BreadcrumbList rich result plus a visible trail), and a new feed option generates RSS/Atom straight from a collection.
+description: Zero-config SEO in one release — og and jsonld filters emit page metadata and structured data from front matter, nested pages auto-get breadcrumbs (a BreadcrumbList rich result plus a visible trail), a new feed option generates RSS/Atom straight from a collection (optionally with full post content), and llms.txt / llms-full.txt hand LLMs a map and the whole corpus.
 published: true
 ---

-One release, three ways to stop hand-authoring the boilerplate search engines, social platforms and readers consume — all driven from front matter you already write.
+One release, several ways to stop hand-authoring the boilerplate search engines, social platforms, feed readers and LLMs consume — all driven from front matter you already write.

 ## SEO metadata — `og` and `jsonld`